The /video/merge Robot

 ||When merging a video and an audio file, and when merging images and an audio file to generate a video, this is the desired delay in seconds for the audio file to start playing.
 Imagine you merge a video file without sound and an audio file, but you wish the audio to start playing after 5 seconds and not immediately, then this is the parameter to use.|

-Over the years we wrote the following posts about our /video/merge Robot on our blog:
+We wrote the following posts about the /video/merge Robot on our blog:

 - Happy 2016 from Transloadit December 31, 2015

 - Kicking Transloadit Into Gear for the New Year February 1, 2015